:max_bytes(150000):strip_icc()/Web_1500-SPR_OverallGroup_1-257eabf1c56e4e2ea8a64b750d109beb.jpg)

 Why Trust The Spruce?

 Ira Lacher is the Senior Editor for Garden, Outdoor and Home Improvement at The Spruce, and has written and edited articles about outdoor products for a number of publications over a number of years.
 For this article, he was on hand at The Lab in Des Moines, Iowa, where over 28 products underwent thorough testing.
-Emma Phelps, an Updates Writer for The Spruce, added one-month, long-term testing insights to this roundup, and reached out to Deborah Young, a textile expert, author, and instructor of textile science, for additional insight into the best umbrella canopy fabrics.
+Emma Phelps, an associate editor for The Spruce, updated this roundup to include long-term testing insights.
+Phelps also reached out to Deborah Young, a textile expert, author, and instructor of textile science, for additional insight into the best umbrella canopy fabrics.